spdx/spdx-3-model/model/Licensing/Properties/member.md

 ## Summary

-A member is a license expression participating in a license set.
+A license expression participating in a license set.

 ## Description

 A member is a license expression participating in a conjuctive (of type ConjunctiveLicenseSet) or a disjunctive (of type DisjunctiveLicenseSet) license set.

 ## Metadata